Thysbelon/Web-Chiptune-Player/README.md

 ### web
 This folder contains only the files you need to put on your website to use the library.

-### test-music
+### docs
-This folder contains various chiptune files that I use to test the library
+This folder contains the demo; the test-music folder contains various chiptune files that I use to test the library.

 ### sources
 This folder contains the c source code of the Emscripten modules used in the library.